CahanLab/oneSC/docs/source/simulation_syn_cells.md

 ```

 ### Visualization of Simulated Cells
-After we performed 100 simulations using the onesc.simulate_parallel function, if successful, we should be able to see the inidividual simulated expression profiles in the sim_profiles folder.
+After we performed 100 simulations using the onesc.simulate_parallel function, if successful, we should be able to see the individual simulated expression profiles in the sim_profiles folder.
 ```
 save_folder_path = 'sim_profiles'
 # list all the files in sim_profiles folder